kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

               path: galera.cnf
 ```

 Here we create the volume, using a unique name, and connect that to our ConfigMap, defining which key we should look for in the ConfigMap, and an output path.
-We then mount that into our container filesystem into /etc/mysql/conf.d where it will be automatically included into the configuration for MariaDB.
+We then mount that into our container filesystem into `/etc/mysql/conf.d` where it will be automatically included into the configuration for MariaDB.

-Before we can actually deploy this, we need to add that MYSQL_ROOT_PASSWORD into our params.yaml:
+Before we can actually deploy this, we need to add that `MYSQL_ROOT_PASSWORD` into our `params.yaml`:

 ```yaml
 # params.yaml